-Dr. Bob Britten is an assistant professor at the WVU Reed College of Media.
+Dr. Bob Britten is an associate professor at the WVU Reed College of Media.
 Britten has been working in journalism and news design since his junior year of college, when he was “promoted” from movie reviewer to managing editor of his campus newspaper.

 Britten earned his B.A. in English (2000) from Allegheny College in Meadville, Pa., and earned his master’s (2004) and doctorate (2008) in journalism from the University of Missouri.
 He was also a 2003 Visual Journalism Fellow at the Poynter Institute.